 Currently, the History Group is recruiting additional members for the ongoing student research project "Home & Away / Fern & Nah: An ordinary man's experience of Nazi Germany & WWII".
 The project is based on an analysis of letters and diaries as well as photographs and home movies from the 1930s and 1940s.
 All material comes from the private archive of a man from Northern Germany, who served in the Wehrmacht during World War II.
 Utilizing Digital History methods, the project aims to explore the experiences of this "ordinary" German soldier during the Nazi period and his time at front as well as his attitude towards the war and the Nazi regime.
-The first phase of project is devoted to mapping (and visualizing) his movements and activities during World War II and, more generally, to digitizing his letters.
+The first phase of project is devoted to mapping (and visualizing) his movements and activities during World War II and, more generally, to digitizing and analyzing his letters, diaries, photos and films.